Michael Massey, Music Director

 Michael’s accomplishments span a 50-year career.
 This includes the founding of the Northern Alberta Concerto Competition in 1980, which continues to provide valuable experience for young soloists.
 In 1984 and 1996 he wrote and published The Canadian Repertoire Manual, a source book and analysis of Canadian music suitable for youth orchestras.
 Michael has appeared as a guest conductor and piano soloist with the Edmonton Symphony Orchestra, the Calgary Philharmonic Orchestra, the Philharmonia Orchestra, and the Scottish National Orchestra.

 In 2002 Michael was inducted into Edmonton’s Cultural Hall of Fame as an Artist-Builder, and awarded the Queen Elizabeth II Golden Jubilee Medal.
 In 2016, for his long service to the Province, he was awarded the Alberta Order of Excellence - the highest honour the Province of Alberta can bestow on a citizen.
 In 2017 he received the Lifetime Achievement in the Arts Award from the city of St. Albert’s “Mayor's Celebration of the Arts.”
 In 2019 Michael became the Honorary Patron of the St. Albert Rotary Music Festival.
+December 2022 Michael Massey received his appointment to the Order of Canada, being "recognized for his consummate dedication to Alberta’s youth orchestras, and for his transformational mentorship of generations of Canadian musicians".

 When he’s not busy practising, rehearsing, performing, orchestrating, teaching, composing, or being otherwise engaged in music-related activities, Michael spends time enjoying some of his other passions.
 These include creating and caring for his beautiful English garden, golfing, cooking, reading, and watching classic movies.